 Efforts to reduce taxpayer costs of compliance are also important.
-Small businesses, for example, gain from simplified record keeping and reporting requirements.
-Likewise, individuals with relatively simple tax obligations (e.g., employees, retirees, and passive investors) benefit from simplified filing arrangements (e.g., pre-filled tax declarations) and systems that eliminate the need to file (e.g., where income tax withheld at source is treated as a final tax).
+Small businesses, for example, gain from simplified record keeping13 (e.g., single-entry book keeping) and reporting requirements (e.g., reduced filing frequency, elimination of filing requirement and pre-filled income tax declarations).
+Likewise, individuals with relatively simple tax obligations (e.g., employees, retirees, and passive investors) benefit from simplified filing arrangements (e.g., pre-filled income tax declarations) and systems that eliminate the need to file (e.g., where income tax withheld at source is treated as a final tax).
 Furthermore, taxpayers of all kinds can gain greater flexibility in managing their tax affairs when provided with an online taxpayer portal that allows them and their authorized agents 24-hour access to registration and tax account details.

 Additionally, adoption of electronic filing and payment and other e-services can reduce taxpayer costs of doing business with the tax administration.